anyoptimization/pymoo/docs/source/installation.md

 +++

 The *pymoo* framework can be run with and without compiled modules.
-Some computationally more expensive function has been implemented using [Cython](https://github.com/cython/cython) for speedup.
+Some computationally more expensive functions have been implemented using [Cython](https://github.com/cython/cython) for speedup.

 The compilation requires *NumPy* to be installed because its header files are needed.
 You can use the make command below directly: